 “But during the ceremony are the children in coffins?”

 “Where do those come from?”
 She dithers before explaining.
 They have a section in their store that has a few child size coffins stored.

 “And where does the coffin go after they are done using it.”

 It goes back to stores….Until next time.

-A friend runs a little trust he calls Kizazi Kipya Initiative.
-He supports a children’s home hidden somewhere only God likes to visit.
+However, a friend runs a little trust he calls Kizazi Kipya Initiative that supports a children’s home hidden somewhere only God likes to visit (Kitengela).
 Perhaps pray for him tonight.
 For strength, perseverance and patience.
 He needs it.
 They need it.